petitoff/complete-javascript-course/README.md

 # Complete JavaScript Course

-The repository contains all the files and all the code I wrote during the course [The modern JavaScript course for everyone!
-Master JavaScript with projects, challenges and theory.
-Many courses in one!](https://www.udemy.com/course/the-complete-javascript-course) on the udemy platform.
+The repository contains all the files and all the code I wrote during the course [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course) on the udemy platform.
 <br><br>The repository also contains the tasks that were to be completed under the challenges.

 ## 00-Web-Developer